 The concern over construction-related noise is a common one for communities in which redevelopment is occurring.
-Construction plans will minimize noise to the extent possible and the operation of heavy equipment will be restricted to normal working hours as will be set forth in the required NY City-issued permits.
+Construction plans will minimize noise to the extent possible and the operation of heavy equipment will be restricted to normal working hours as will be set forth in the required New York Cityissued permits.